vallejo

 THOUGHTS FROM OTHERS

 What is it that makes Bob Hart Jr. and the horses he rides stand out in the show ring?
 Noted horseman Bob Battaglia says "I've known Bobby Hart since he was barely a teenager -- probably 25 years.
 He's a dedicated horseman, and most importantly, willing to learn and willing to share his knowledge with others.
-With both Bobby and Kathie, the horse comes first.
-They are totally dedicated to the horse, itself.
-They also do their homework, and their horses come to the shows prepared.
-Their presentation is always tops."
+With Bobby, the horse comes first.
+He is totally dedicated to the horse, itself.
+He also does his homework, and his horses come to the shows prepared.
+His presentation is always tops."

-"I would much rather golf against Bob than show horses against him," says Western trainer Bill Porcher of Willow Brook Arabians, who regards Bob as a friend and an exceptional horseman.
+"I would much rather golf against Bob than show horses against him," says Western trainer Bill Porcher, who regards Bob as a friend and an exceptional horseman.
 "One thing I really enjoy is sitting and discussing horses and training methods with Bob.
 I have really benefitted from Bob's knowledge and expertise; he has always been very willing to help or watch me school a horse."

-Trainer Gene LaCroix has known Bob since the mid-60s and has a great deal of respect for both Bob and Kathie.
+Trainer Gene LaCroix has known Bob since the mid-60s and has a great deal of respect for Bob.
 Bob has given Gene assistance with Western horses, and Gene has reciprocated with the English horses.
 Gene is particularly proud of the fact that Bob bought a Western horse from him and notes that Bob is a real student of the pleasure horse.
 "He has developed it and set the standard for all of us to follow," says Gene.

 "Bob is a horseman's horseman," states Joe Betten.
 "He is a perfectly balanced combination of what I call 'doing' and 'being.'
 Doing refers to his drive and ambition, and being has to do with his total understanding of the horse.
 He is a great teacher."